Bone Cancer Overview (cont.)

 - Find a local Oncologist in your town

 Analgesics (pain-relieving medications) treat the pain of bone cancer.
 These may be nonprescription or prescription medications.
 Mild-to-moderate pain is treated with medications such as acetaminophen (Tylenol) or nonsteroidal anti-inflammatory medications (NSAIDs), including ibuprofen (Advil, Motrin) and naproxen (Naprelan, Aleve, Naprosyn, Anaprox).
-However, people taking anticancer chemotherapy drugs may need to avoid the use of NSAIDs because of the increased risk of bleeding.
+However, people taking anticancer chemotherapy drugs sometimes must avoid NSAIDs because of increased risk of bleeding.

-Prescription medications may be used for moderate-to-severe cancer pain.
+Prescription medications are used for moderate-to-severe cancer pain.
 Opioids -- stronger narcotic pain medications -- like codeine, morphine, oxycodone, hydromorphone, and fentanyl may be required to control severe pain.
 Sometimes a combination of medications is used to treat cancer pain.
 Opioid medications can be associated with side effects like drowsiness, constipation, and nausea.